-Basingstoke and Deane Homebid is a website that the council and their partner housing providers advertise social housing vacancies on each week.
-In order to bid on properties, you need to be on the housing register, which is maintained by the council.
+Basingstoke and Deane Homebid is a website where the council and their partner housing providers advertise social housing vacancies each week.
+In order to bid on properties, you need to be on the housing register, which is kept by the council.

 If you would like help to use Basingstoke and Deane Homebid you can watch the Homebid presentation, which tells you how to apply for housing and make bids.
 Please click here to watch the presentation, which lasts for about six minutes

 Under Homebid you still have to fill out an application form and be accepted onto our housing register.
 However, instead of waiting until you are offered a home, you can play an active role in finding a home for yourself.

 and newsletters will be made available at lots of places within the area.
-A list of these places is attached at the bottom of this page.
+A list of these places can be found at the bottom of this page.